mattbierner/blog.mattbierner.com/_posts/2016-02-08-aggregate-decoding.md

 layout: post
 title: "Aggregate Decoding"
 date: '2016-02-08'
-description: "Posting random Wikimedia Commons images plus random hashtags to Twitter."
+description: "Posting random Wikimedia Commons images plus random hashtags to Twitter"
 series: bandarlog
 ---
 [@Arthur_Morty][Arthur_Morty] is a Twitter account that posts a random image from [Wikimedia Commons][commons], plus a random sampling of between one and three hashtags every 10 minutes.